Muedi/DNA-LLM/scripts/deduplication/deduplication.md

 --ngram 2
 ```

-8. Upload the data to hugginface - once again remember to set your huggingface username:
+8. Upload the dataset to huggingface - once again remember to set your username at the start of the script:
 ```bash
 python scripts/deduplication/deduplication_upload.py
 ```

-The whole process will take a few hours to run.
+This whole process will take a few hours to run.